Why Would a Private Investigator Want to Talk to You?

 How Can a Private Investigator Help?

-Many landlords come to us when they suspect subletting but don’t have clear proof.
-Confronting a tenant without evidence often results in denial — or worse, retaliation.
+Many landlords come to us when they suspect subletting but do not have clear proof.
+Confronting a tenant without evidence often results in denial or retaliation.

-Our private investigators can carry out discreet residency checks and surveillance to confirm exactly who is living at your property, and when.
-If subletting is happening, we’ll gather evidence such as photographs, movement logs, and witness reports — all admissible in court if needed.
+Our investigators can carry out discreet residency checks and surveillance to confirm exactly who is living at your property, and when.
+If subletting is happening, we gather evidence such as photographs, movement logs, and witness reports - all designed to be used in court if needed.

 Private investigator taking photos from a car